mdfaiyazshams033-cmd/mdfaiyaz/README.md

 ---

 ## 🚀 About Me
-I am a Cyber Forensics postgraduate specializing in **Artificial Intelligence for Digital Evidence Analysis**.
+I am a Cyber Forensics postgraduate specializing in **M.Sc.
+Cyber Forensics**.

 I design AI systems with a **forensic mindset** — ensuring every model is:
 ✔ Explainable